Movatterモバイル変換

 Further information:Assassination of John F. Kennedy

-Play by Play sports announcer
+Play-by-play sports announcer

-In his 60+ year career, Mercer provided play-by-play broadcasting for several minor league teams: First, the Muskogee Giants of the Class C Western Association, then theDallas Rangers (Triple A baseball) from 1959 to 1964, and theDallas-Fort Worth Spurs (Texas League baseball) from 1965 to 1971.
+In his 60+ year career, Mercer provided play-by-play broadcasting for several minor league teams: the Muskogee Giants of the Class C Western Association, then theDallas Rangers (Triple A baseball) from 1959 to 1964, and theDallas-Fort Worth Spurs (Texas League baseball) from 1965 to 1971.
 He then moved up to broadcast for major league baseball'sTexas Rangers (major league baseball) in 1972 (withDon Drysdale) andChicago White Sox in 1974.
 Mercer also provided play-by-play forUniversity of North Texas (known as North Texas State College until 1961, and North Texas State University from 1961 to 1988) football and basketball from 1959 to 1994.
-Mercer's first broadcasts for professional teams began with theDallas Texans (American Football League) in 1960 withCharlie Jones, then for theDallas Cowboys (National Football League) from 1966 to 1971.
+His first broadcasts for professional teams began with theDallas Texans (American Football League) in 1960 withCharlie Jones, then theDallas Cowboys (National Football League) from 1966 to 1971.
 Initially, Mercer provided color commentary withJay Randolph in 1965 for the Cowboys, then became the play-by-play announcer when Randolph moved to St. Louis the following year.
 In the 1980s, Mercer broadcastSouthwest Conference football and basketball forMutual Radio.
 In the 2000s, he assisted Mike Capps with play-by-play forRound Rock Express minor league baseball of theTexas League (currently in the Pacific Coast League,) and for three years with Scott Garner of theFrisco RoughRiders of the Texas League.
 While atKRLD-AM/TV in Dallas, he served seven years as color commentator forCBS Radio's annual broadcasts of theCotton Bowl Classic college football game.[1]
-Mercer is also noted for calling the "Ice Bowl," the NFL championship game between the Dallas Cowboys andGreen Bay Packers in 1967, along with the Cowboys' secondSuper Bowl appearance in January, 1972.
+Mercer is also noted for calling the "Ice Bowl," the NFL championship game between the Dallas Cowboys andGreen Bay Packers in 1967, along with the Cowboys' secondSuper Bowl appearance in January 1972.

 Wrestling

-During his time at UNT, he called games involving Kevin Adkisson andSteve Williams, (the Steve Williams referenced here did NOT play football at North Texas.
-He attended and played football and wrestling at the University of Oklahoma, achieving All-American status in both sports.
-It is possible that a different Steve Williams played at North Texas, who is now known as Stone Cold Steve Austin) who both became professional wrestlers under the namesKevin Von Erich and Dr. Death, respectively.
+During his time at UNT, Mercer called games involving Kevin Adkisson andSteve Williams, who both became professional wrestlers under the namesKevin Von Erich andSteve Austin, respectively.
 He also was the announcer in 1959 at UNT whenAbner Haynes broke the color line in Texas and later became a star with the second incarnation of theDallas Texans (American Football League).
 Mercer providedplay-by-play announcing for the internationally acclaimedWorld Class Championship Wrestling (WCCW), based inDallas, from 1982 to 1987.
 Telecasts were originally shown on Dallas-Fort Worth stationKXTX, Channel 39.
-Mercer became a wrestling announcer in the 1950s inMuskogee, Oklahoma during the course of broadcasting all area sports for local radio station KMUS.
-By the late 1950s, Mercer had relocated to Dallas and began calling televised wrestling matches at theDallas Sportatorium and in the studio for KRLD-TV (present dayKDFW-TV,) Channel 4.
-In early 1976, Mercer took over announcing duties for the long-runningSaturday Night Wrestling program onKTVT, Channel 11, in Fort Worth, when original announcer Dan Coates retired.[11]
+He became a wrestling announcer in the 1950s inMuskogee, Oklahoma during the course of broadcasting all area sports for local radio station KMUS.
+By the late 1950s, he had relocated to Dallas and began calling televised wrestling matches at theDallas Sportatorium and in the studio for KRLD-TV (present dayKDFW-TV,) Channel 4.
+In early 1976, he took over announcing duties for the long runningSaturday Night Wrestling program onKTVT, Channel 11, in Fort Worth, when original announcer Dan Coates retired.

 Awards